schustischuster/evoGE/ATGE-DevSeq/data/README.md

-This data tables are generated using the reproducible scripts from the ATGE-DevSeq comparative analysis.
+These data tables are generated using the reproducible scripts for the [ATGE-DevSeq](https://github.com/schustischuster/ATGE-DevSeq) comparative analysis.